 Courses supported Spring (most courses will have both group and individual tutoring): CHM 202, CHM 304, ECO 100, ECO 101, ECO 202, EGR 153, EGR 154, MAT 103, MAT 104, MAT 175, MAT 201, MAT 202, MAT 204, MOL 214, ORF 245, PHY 102, PHY 104, PHY 108, R-Programming [CHM 215, PSY 251, and SPI 200 may be offered depending on tutor availability]

-Students will be able to receive tutoring (group and individual) in the same set of courses we have supported thus far this term.
-Students can also receive support for learning in any Princeton course and for independent work by signing up for individualized learning consultations conducted online.
+Students can also receive support for learning in any Princeton course and for independent work by signing up for individualized academic life and learning consultations.

-Online learning strategy workshops on a variety of topics will be conducted as scheduled.
-All services are cost-free. (updated 3/23/20)
+Academic strategies workshops on a variety of topics will be conducted as scheduled.
+All services are cost-free.

 Over half of Princeton Students have used McGraw Tutoring for their Princeton courses.
 Tutoring is an integral part of many courses and we work closely with faculty to align our tutoring to their course goals.

 Drop-in Group Study Hall Tutoring seeks to create a study group-like environment in order to help students become independent, flexible problem-solvers.
 To that end, tutors facilitate group interaction and learning so that students are actively thinking, explaining, solving problems and integrating their knowledge and thus making explicit their thinking and learning processes for themselves and others.